It’s 12 am and I start to head to my bedroom.

 My mummy heart loves this, that she still needs me so for comfort.

 Maybe it’s hard for me to let go of the years my babies needed me so much.
-I’ve said it before, that it feels like an end to an era is coming.
+I’ve said it before, that it feels like the end of an era is coming.

 I will definitely feel the loss when my youngest starts to sleep apart from me, and that day is not too far.